≡ Menu

 Life insurance companies generally consider a variety of factors when evaluating an applicant for coverage, including their overall health and medical history.

-It’s important to note that the impact of an ASD on an individual’s ability to qualify for life insurance will depend on the specific circumstances of the case, including the type and severity of the ASD, the individual’s overall health, and any other medical conditions they may have.
+It’s important to note that the impact of an ASD on an individual’s ability to qualify for life insurance will depend on the case’s specific circumstances, including the type and severity of the ASD, the individual’s overall health, and any other medical conditions they may have.

-An atrial septal defect (ASD) is a type of congenital heart defect that involves a hole in the wall between the two upper chambers of the heart (the atria).
-It is typically diagnosed in infancy or childhood, but it can also be diagnosed in adulthood.
+An atrial septal defect (ASD) is a congenital heart defect involving a hole in the wall between the two upper chambers of the heart (the atria).
+It is typically diagnosed in infancy or childhood but can also be diagnosed in adulthood.

 ASDs can range in size from small to large, and the severity of the defect can vary.
 Smaller ASDs may not cause any symptoms or complications and may not require treatment.
 However, larger ASDs or those that are causing symptoms or complications may require medical management and possibly surgery to repair the defect.